Qbop981001/emotion-aware-eca/README.md

 then run predict_emotion.py to predict emotion results and lexicon-revised emotion results, results will be stored in "predictions"

-We have provided the predicted emotion results by our model, you can directly use it.
+OR you can directly use the predicted emotion results by our model we provided in the same directory.

 To train and evaluate the cause extraction model based on qa/untyped/typed_markers